MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsUserPolicyPackage.md

 ### -PackageName

 The name of a specific policy package to apply.
 All possible policy package names can be found by running Get-CsPolicyPackage.
+To remove the currently assigned package, use $null or an empty string "".
+This will not remove any policy assignments.

 ```yaml
 Type: String